Updated: December 2019

 Odds are, someone in your household either plays the game or knows someone who does.

-As a stand-alone game, there’s very little for a parent to worry about with Minecraft.
+As a stand-alone game, there’s very little for a parent to worry about for their kids with Minecraft.
 However, a lot of kids become interested in playing on servers.
 That is, they want to play with other Minecraft fans via the internet.
 That’s an entirely different animal.

 We don’t have to detail the potential dangers of the internet to any parent.
-But, we have five kid-friendly Minecraft servers, with a bit about exactly what makes them kid-friendly.
+But, we have updated our list to TEN kid-friendly Minecraft servers, with a bit about exactly what makes them kid-friendly.
 There are also a few things that you should consider before even permitting your kids to make the jump to server play.

 Text Chat vs. Voice Chat vs. No Chat.